About the Resources:

-Remediation risk management (RRM) is the process for managing uncontrollable project activities or circumstances that may result in negative consequences to remediation system performance.
-The project team evaluates the remediation risk and develops plans to facilitate risk mitigation.
+Remediation risk management (RRM) is the process of managing uncontrollable project activities or circumstances that may result in negative consequences to remediation system performance.
+The project team evaluated the remediation risk and developed plans to facilitate risk mitigation.
 Managing remedy performance risk is an integral part of a remediation program’s overall management.
-Today, RRM is recognized as a vital, integrated program-management tool that cuts across the entire program, addressing and interrelating cost, schedule, and performance/operational risks.
 The goal is to make everyone involved in the program aware that performance risk should be a consideration in the planning, design, and execution of remediation activities.

-The RRM Team advances innovative approaches to remediation decision making by educating regulators on the many uncertainties/risks associated with remediation and closure of contaminated sites.
+The RRM Team advanced innovative approaches to remediation decision-making by educating regulators on the many uncertainties/risks associated with the remediation and closure of contaminated sites.
 The project emphasizes new tools and processes for state regulators to implement or understand during site remediation.